Jim Crow Museum

 A group of 60 African American ministers formed the Southern Leadership Conference on Transportation and Nonviolent Integration, which was renamed The Southern Christian Leadership Conference (SCLC) later that year.
 Martin Luther King, Jr. was the organization's first president.
 The SCLC, an organization founded on the principles of nonviolence and civil disobedience, became a major force in organizing the civil rights movement.

 President Dwight D. Eisenhower ordered federal troops into Little Rock, Arkansas, after unsuccessfully trying to persuade Arkansas Governor Orval Faubus to give up his efforts to block desegregation at Central High.
-Faubus and a mob of whites were forced to allow nine African American children to attend school on this day.
+Faubus and a mob of white people were forced to allow nine African American children to attend school on this day.

 1960 February 1

 Four black students from North Carolina Agricultural and Technical College staged a sit-in at a segregated Woolworth's lunch counter in Greensboro, North Carolina.
 Although they were refused service, they were allowed to stay at the counter.
-The event triggered many similar nonviolent protests throughout the South, and also inspired the founding of the Student Nonviolent Coordinating Committee (SNCC), which gave young blacks a more vital role in the fledgling civil rights movement.
+The event triggered many similar nonviolent protests throughout the South, and also inspired the founding of the Student Nonviolent Coordinating Committee (SNCC), which gave young black people a more vital role in the fledgling civil rights movement.

 1960 May 6